jlwitthuhn/cycles-shader-editor/README.md

 ## Running the Example Program

-Included in this repository is a very simple program that creates a node graph editor window and, when the user saves, writes the serialized node graph to stdout.
+Included in this repository is a simple program that creates a node graph editor window and, when the user saves, writes the serialized node graph to stdout.

 ### Prerequisites

-This should build on any plaform that GLFW builds on, but I have only tested it with Visual Studio 2015 for Windows 7+, GCC 7.2.1 on Fedora 26, and Clang 4.0.1 on Fedora 26.
+This should build on any plaform that GLFW builds on, but I have only tested it with Visual Studio 2015, GCC 7.2.1 on Fedora 26, and Clang 4.0.1 on Fedora 26.

 Libraries you will need are:
 - GLFW 3.x